Overdraft Protection at Honor Credit Union

 Transfer From Another Account

-- Regular or Special Share Savings Account
+• Regular or Special

-- Surge or Momentum Money Market Account
+• Surge, Momentum, or Amplify Money Market Account

-- Another Honor checking account
+• Another Honor checking account.

-Transfer From a Line of Credit or Credit Card
+Transfer From A Line of Credit

 Courtesy Pay